daniele77/daniele77.github.io/_drafts/cli.md

 * Colors

-It has a dependency from `boost::asio` to provide an asynchronous interface (when you want a single thread application) and to implement the telnet server.
+It has a dependency from `boost::asio` to provide an asynchronous interface (for those cases when you want a single thread application) and to implement the telnet server.

 The library is all I needed for my projects.
 When I have a remote board running my software, I find it very handy to telnet on a specific port of the board to get a shell on my application.
-I can have a look at the internal state of the software, increase the log level when something strange happens, even give commands to change the behaviour or reset the state if something goes wrong.
+I can have a look at the internal state of the software, increase the log level when something strange happens, even give commands to change the behavior or reset the state if something goes wrong.

 ## Show me some code!

-Just to show you the syntax of the library, this is an example of a working application providing both a local prompt and a remote command line interface, with menu and submenus:
+Just to show you the syntax of the library, this is an example of a working application providing both a local prompt and a remote command line interface, with menus and submenus:

 ```c++
 #include "cli/clilocalsession.h"